rfenters95/CS-330-Projects/Project-4/README.md

 ## Hints:
 - Implement a PID controller. **Derivative may not be neccessary**.

-## Executing code (New way):
+## Executing code:
-  1. Navigate to source directory
+  1. Navigate to _main.c_
-  2. Right click open in terminal
+  2. Right click "open in terminal"
   3. `make && sudo ./create2 > log.txt`